phillip-kruger/graphql-example/README.md

 # MicroProfile GraphQL Example

-This is an example of the MicroProfile GraphQL API.
+This is an example of the [MicroProfile GraphQL API](https://github.com/eclipse/microprofile-graphql/) using the [SmallRye Implementation](https://github.com/smallrye/smallrye-graphql).
 It's done as part of this blog post:

 - [Microprofile GraphQL Introduction](https://www.phillip-kruger.com/post/microprofile_graphql_introduction/)